Blacksod Lighthouse: History

-Weather observations in June 1944 by the Blacksod lighthousekeepers caused the Normandy landings to be postponed.
+Weather observations in June 1944 by the Blacksod lighthouse keeper Ted and his wife Maureen caused the Normandy landings to be postponed.
 While remaining neutral during World War II, Ireland continued to supply weather reports to Britain under an agreement in place since independence.
-D-Day had been scheduled to commence on 5 June 1944, but a report from Ted Sweeney of the Sweeney family (Blacksod's lighthousekeepers) of approaching bad weather fronts caused Eisenhower to delay the invasion until 6 June 1944, when conditions were more favourable.
+D-Day had been scheduled to commence on 5 June 1944, but a report from Maureen and Ted Sweeney (Blackrod's lighthouse keepers) of approaching bad weather fronts caused General Eisenhower to delay the invasion until 6 June 1944, when conditions were more favourable.